A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

+Designing the delivery phase for MACC systems with arbitrary user-cache access topology is challenging.
+As shown in Section~\ref{sec-graph-coloring}, this problem can be reformulated as graph coloring on the induced conflict graph.
+However, classical heuristics such as the DSatur algorithm become computationally expensive for large MACC graphs.
+This motivates a learning-based approach that can produce low-complexity color predictions and generalize across diverse user-cache access topologies.
+Moreover, many learning-based graph coloring methods are trained and evaluated on graphs with relatively regular structures.
+In contrast, the conflict graphs of the considered MACC systems, induced by MACC-PDA constructions and user-cache access topologies, exhibit highly variable structures that are difficult to characterize in advance.
+This variability presents additional challenges for generalization and necessitates a framework that can effectively handle diverse graph structures.
+Therefore, we propose the following AI-aided framework.

-{\bf Overall, the above fact motivates us to design a universal AI-based coloring framework for the MACC problem with arbitrary cache–user access topology, which has a significantly lower complexity than the existing schemes and achieves a performance approaching the converse bound. }
+Overall, the above fact motivates us to design a new universal AI-aided coloring framework for the MACC systems with arbitrary user-cache access topology, which has a significantly lower complexity than the existing schemes and achieves a performance approaching the converse bound.